 Choosing a name for your organization is important.
 Understanding your purpose will help to choose a name.
 Some questions to ask are “What will this name tell the campus about God?”
 “What will this name tell the campus about who we are?”
 One principle to remember is God has given the name Adventist to us for a reason.
 The name is to call people to know about His soon coming.
-Therefore, do not be afraid of identifying yourself as an Adventist, whether in name or in practice.
+Therefore, do not be afraid of identifying yourself as an Adventist, whether in the name or in practice.

-Finding a faculty or staff advisor will require lots of prayer.
+Finding a faculty or staff advisor will require lots of prayers.
 Sometimes there is already an Adventist who is a professor or staff.
-Even in this case prayerfully consider and seek for God’s leading.
+Even in this case prayerfully consider and seek God’s leading.
 Your first choice should be an Adventist, but know that sometimes they Identify professors or staff that you already know.
 Often your faithful conduct in classes will grant you favor from the professor.
 Pray and ask God whom He would have to be the adviser.
 Then approach them sharing with them what you need.
 This conversation will be very different then if you were talking to an Adventist.
 Pray for wisdom and tact.
-God will help you and touch the person heart.
-It may take a few try’s before you find the adviser.
+God will help you and touch the person’s heart.
+It may take a few tries before you find the adviser.

 WORKING WITH OTHERS